 The GHS weights are derived from Stats SA's mid-year population estimates.
-The population estimates are revised retrospectively from time to time when it is possible to calibrate the population model to larger population surveys (such as the Community Survey) or to Census data.
-In 2013, Stats SA revised the population model to produce midyear population estimates in light of the Census 2011 results.
-The new data were used to adjust the benchmarking for all previous GHS data sets, which were re-released with the revised population weights by Stats SA.2 All the Children Count indicators have been re-analysed retrospectively, using the revised weights provided by Statistics South Africa.
-The estimates are therefore comparable over the period 2002 to 2013.
+The population estimates are revised retrospectively from time to time when it is possible to calibrate the population model to larger population surveys (such as the Community Survey) or to census data.
+In 2013, Stats SA revised the population model to produce mid-year population estimates in light of the census 2011 results.
+The new data were used to adjust the benchmarking for all previous GHS data sets, which were re-released with the revised population weights by Stats SA.2 All the Children Count indicators have been re-analysed retrospectively, using the revised weights provided by Stats SA.
+The estimates are therefore comparable over the period 2002 - 2014.
 The revised weights particularly affected estimates for the years 2002 - 2007.
 Users may find that the baseline estimates reported here are different from those reported in previous editions of the South African Child Gauge.

-The revised indicators for all the intervening years are available on the website: www.childrencount.ci.org.za.
+The revised indicators for all the intervening years are available on the website: www. childrencount.uct.ac.za.